maxmcd/bramble/readme.md

 ## Installation

 Install with `go get github.com/maxmcd/bramble` or download a recent binary release.
+Linux is the only supported OS at the moment. macOS support should be coming soon, others much later.

 ### Linux